Sun Ba

-Sun Ba (before 235 - September or October 250), courtesy name Ziwei, was an imperial prince of the state of Eastern Wu during the Three Kingdoms period of China.
-He was the fourth son of Sun Quan, the founding emperor of Eastern Wu.
+Sun Ba (before 235 (Note: While Sun Ba's birth year was not recorded, he was older than Sun Xiu (who was born in 235) and younger than Sun He (who was born in 224)) - September or October 250), courtesy name Ziwei, was an imperial prince of the Eastern Wu dynasty during the Three Kingdoms period of China.
+He was the fourth son of Sun Quan (Emperor Da), the founding emperor of the Eastern Wu.

 Life

 Sun Ba was the fourth son of Sun Quan, a warlord who lived in the late Eastern Han dynasty and became the founding emperor of the Eastern Wu state in the Three Kingdoms period.
 His mother was Consort Xie (謝姬), a concubine of Sun Quan.
 He was enfeoffed as the Prince of Lu (魯王) in September 242.

 Sometime in the 240s, Sun Ba became embroiled in a power struggle against his third brother, Sun He, the Crown Prince, (Note: Sun He became Crown Prince in 242 following the death of Sun Quan's eldest son and first heir apparent, Sun Deng, in 241.
 Sun Quan's second son, Sun Lü, died early so Sun He, as Sun Quan's eldest surviving son, became the new Crown Prince.) because he wanted to seize the succession from him.
 In fact, it was Sun Quan himself who sowed the seeds of the conflict between his third and fourth sons.
 Although Sun Quan had already made Sun He the Crown Prince in 242, he also treated Sun Ba exceptionally well.
 After discussing among themselves, some officials strongly urged Sun Quan to ensure that Confucian rules of propriety were followed and upheld.
 For example, Sun He should be accorded greater honours and privileges as compared to Sun Ba because he, as the Crown Prince, was in a higher position compared to the other princes.
 However, Sun Quan failed to make a clear distinction between his sons, so the power struggle intensified over time as Sun He and Sun Ba started vying for their father's favour and attention.